davidgilbertson/react-recollect/README.md

 # Immutability problems

+Recollect does away with immutability for two reasons:
+ - It doesn't need it.
+Recollect is far more precise than Redux when updating components, so React doesn't need to compare current/previous state to improve performance.
-Recollect does away with immutability, in the belief that this is the cause of too much complexity/bugs for little benefit.
+ - Immutability is the cause of too much complexity (and the bugs that go with it) for too little benefit.
+Just take a look at any reducer to see the cost of immutability.

 With Recollect, your components will match your store, and that's all you need to know.
 99% of the time.

 But React brings immutability to the surface in three places:
-- `componentDidUpdate` in the `prevProps`, `prevState`, and potentially `snapshot` arguments
+- `componentDidUpdate`
-- `shouldComponentUpdate` which you should rarely need when using Recollect
+- `shouldComponentUpdate`
-- `getSnapshotBeforeUpdate`, which will pass the snapshot to `componentDidUpdate`
+- `getSnapshotBeforeUpdate`

 This is a problem when using Recollect, because the Recollect store is _always_ the Recollect store as it currently exists.
-If you want to say something like "if the previous 'loadingStatus' was 'loading' and now it's 'complete', do something fancy", you can't.
+You can't say "if the previous 'loadingStatus' was 'loading' and now it's 'complete', do something fancy", because there is no 'previous' and 'current' version of the store.

 Perhaps this is a blessing in disguise, because inferring state by comparing two different points in time is fiddly.
 The more declarative thing to do might be: